jwodder/ghtoken/README.rst

         hub_oauthtoken: bool = True,
     ) -> str

-Look up a GitHub access token by checking various sources (listed below) and returning the first token found.
+Retrieve a GitHub access token by checking various sources (listed below) and returning the first token found.
 Individual sources can be disabled by setting the corresponding keyword argument to ``False``.